 For many years, I have worked with female clients who have been dedicated athletes, worked hard to quickly move up the career ladder, then dive right into parenthood.
 Usually, after the first or second child, something happens.
 At first, it is daily fatigue and issues losing weight.
 Then the hormones never quite balance and appear to bounce around, leading to anxiety and depression.
 Exercise at a level like before becomes a struggle, and the cycle is perpetuated with chronic stress that leads to even more health issues.

 There is an epidemic growing that has left many women tired during the day, wired at night, struggling with weight loss and left without answers.
-It is an epidemic involving the thyroid gland, adrenal glands, and the sex hormones (estrogen, progesterone, and testosterone).
+It is an epidemic involving the thyroid gland, adrenal glands, cortisol levels and the sex hormones (estrogen, progesterone, and testosterone).
 Like fibromyalgia, IBS and chronic fatigue, adrenal fatigue/thyroid dysfunction are still not understood well by many doctors and treatment is often misguided or completely dismissed because the standard lab numbers look normal.

 In the brain, a chemical called CRH (cortico-releasing hormone) is responsible for driving the adrenals to release cortisol and adrenaline.
 What happens is that when your brain and body have finally become overloaded by the fight or flight response, your brain turns off the switch for CRH to give your adrenals glands a break to repair.
 Subsequently, this leads to low cortisol and low adrenaline, leaving you feeling like a sloth reaching for coffee every day just to get out of bed.